Contact Us for a Free Consultation (213) 542-0979

 Jury Trial Criminal Lawyer in California

-The reason I like to look at that in some cases is because I'm really trying to assess whether or not my client has a chance to win the case or not.
-If they don't have a chance to win the case and I can see why they don't have a chance to win the case, then obviously we're not going to take the case to a jury trial.
+In some cases, I like to look at that because I'm really trying to assess whether my client has a chance to win the case.
+If they don't have a chance to win the case, and I can see why, then obviously, we're not going to take the case to a jury trial.

 Plea Bargaining in a Criminal Case

 We're going to be geared towards trying to resolve the case.
 Trying to plea bargain.
-Trying to do damage control.
-Trying to send a mitigation package to the prosecutors so we can talk about the case.
-So, that's why we talk about jury trials because I have a lot of clients that are shouting and screaming about their rights being violated and about the fact that the prosecutor has a bad case against them.
+I am trying to do damage control and send a mitigation package to the prosecutors so we can talk about the case.
+So, that's why we talk about jury trials because I have a lot of clients who are shouting and screaming about their rights being violated and about the fact that the prosecutor has a bad case against them.

 They can't understand how they were arrested.
 They can't understand how they are being prosecuted.
-But then when we start talking about a jury trial and talking about the evidence they're going to use to prove the case against you and we start to see that they actually could prove the case against you, then there's no use in wasting your breath and wasting your time pining away over winning the case.
+But then when we start talking about a jury trial and talking about the evidence they're going to use to prove the case against you.
+We start to see that they actually could prove the case against you; there's no use in wasting your breath and wasting your time pining away over winning the case.

 Jury Trial in Los Angeles County

-Now we have to look at what actually happens in a jury trial in Los Angeles County.
-There's 25 different courts and all the courts kind of handle jury trials with their own little twists.
+Now, we have to look at what actually happens in a jury trial in Los Angeles County.
+There are 25 different courts, and all the courts handle jury trials with their own little twists.
 There are a lot of similarities.

-There's a lot of ways that things are handled the same in each courthouse, but as a defense attorney – I've been doing this for over 26 years, when I go in to do a jury trial, I want to know some things.
+There are many ways that things are handled the same in each courthouse, but as a defense attorney—I've been doing this for over 26 years—when I go in to do a jury trial, I want to know some things.
 I want to know who my judge is because that judge is going to be the one making rulings on the criminal case.

 That's obviously an important thing to know — how's that judge going to rule?
 Is that a conservative judge?
 Is that a liberal judge?
-Is it a fair judge> These are the type of things I want to know before I do a jury trial because I'm going to prepare accordingly based on how I think that judge is going to rule on objections, my pre-trial motions and a whole host of other factors?
+Is it a fair judge> These are the types of things I want to know before I do a jury trial because I'm going to prepare accordingly based on how I think that judge is going to rule on objections, my pre-trial motions, and a whole host of other factors.

-Another thing I want to know in a jury trial in Los Angeles is what type of a jury pool do I have.
-Do I have a conservator jury pool or do I have a more reasonable jury pool?
+Another thing I want to know in a jury trial in Los Angeles is what type of jury pool I have.
+Do I have a conservator jury pool, or do I have a more reasonable jury pool?
 For example, the jury pool in Valencia in the San Fernando/Van Nuys area, that's more of a conservative jury pool.
 They're drawing jurors from Canyon Country.

 They're drawing jurors from the Stephenson's Ranch area.
-They're drawing jurors that are more conservative and in my opinion, having done this a long time — done over 250 jury trials — they're going to be more likely to rule and find against my client than a jury for example, in downtown Los Angeles, which I think is more of a much reasonable jury pool — maybe in Compton court.
+They're drawing more conservative jurors, and in my opinion, having done this a long time — done over 250 jury trials — they're going to be more likely to rule and find against my client than a jury, for example, in downtown Los Angeles, which I think is more of a much reasonable jury pool — maybe in Compton court.

 There's a host of courts that are kind of much more reasonable and then I would say there's a list of courts that kind of sit in the middle range.
 In other words, not real conservative and not real liberal.
 So, you want to know your jury pool before you take a case to trial because you're going to know who you're arguing to.
 You're going to know how to present your evidence.